Marine Park First School

 School contact details

-· School name, postal address and telephone number, name of the member of staff who deals with queries from parents and other members of the public , name and contact details of special needs coordinator (SENCO).
+· School name, postal address and telephone number, name of the member of staff who deals with queries from parents and other members of the public, name of headteacher, name and contact details of the chair of governors, name and contact details of special needs coordinator (SENCO).

 · Reception-Y4- the local authority manages your admissions process.
 Please refer to the local authority to find out about your school’s admission and appeal arrangements.

 · Nursery- admission arrangements (including selection arrangements, oversubscription criteria and details of the application process)

 · Details of how parents can access the school’s most recent inspection report, as well as the School Performance Tables published on the Department for Education’s website.